kensanata/face/README.md

    produced) to PNG.
 Don't worry about transparency: *white* is considered to be *transparent* when merging the various elements.

-5. Cut the image into elements using [cutter.pl](cutter.pl).
-It cuts the scan into 5 × 5 images of 450 × 600 pixels each and labels them
+5. Cut the image into elements using [cutter.pl](helpers/cutter.pl).
+   It cuts the scan into 5 × 5 images of 450 × 600 pixels each and
-   by row.
-You'd invoke it as follows: `perl cutter.pl source1.png eyes nose mouth hair chin` or `perl cutter.pl source2.png eyes nose mouth hair ears`.
+   labels them by row.
+You'd invoke it as follows: `perl helpers/cutter.pl source1.png eyes nose mouth hair chin` or `perl helpers/cutter.pl source2.png eyes nose mouth hair ears`.
 If the remaining rows are all the same type, you don't need to repeat it.
    Thus, if you've drawn a sheet full of eyes, just use `perl cutter.pl source4.png eyes` and you're good.

 6. If you think that some of your samples are specific to a particular phenotype, add the type to the filename.
 If you have a beard, for